mastergaurang94/agent-sentinel/README.md

 # Agent Sentinel

-Agent Sentinel is a high-performance reverse proxy for LLM agents.
-It sits in front of Gemini or OpenAI, enforcing spend limits, tracking cost, handling streaming-aware accounting, and detecting agentic loops via a dedicated embedding sidecar.
+Agent Sentinel is a high-performance reverse proxy designed to govern LLM agents.
+It provides financial governance by enforcing multi-tenant spend limits and detecting semantic loops.

+More specifically, it sits in front of Gemini or OpenAI, enforcing spend limits, tracking cost, handling streaming-aware accounting, and detecting agentic loops via a dedicated embedding sidecar.
 OpenTelemetry tracing/metrics are wired in for both proxy and sidecar.

+## Key Architectural Decisions
+- Decoupled Intelligence: Unlike monolithic proxies, Agent Sentinel offloads heavy vector inference to a gRPC sidecar communicating over Unix Domain Sockets (UDS).
+This prevents ONNX runtime overhead from competing with the proxy's networking stack.

+- Semantic Guardrails: Traditional rate limiters fail when agents repeat logic with different words.
+We use Semantic Similarity (KNN) search via Redis VSS to detect behavioral loops and inject system hints to break the cycle.

+- Streaming-Aware Accounting: Built for the modern LLM stack, handling TTFT (Time to First Token) metrics and automated refunds/adjustments for partial stream failures.

+- Resiliency (Fail-Open): Implements a 350ms P99 latency budget for guardrails.
+If the sidecar or vector store times out, the system degrades gracefully to preserve agent availability while maintaining financial rails.

 ## What’s included
 - Proxy: rate limiting (Redis), cost tracking/refunds, TTFT/stream duration metrics, goroutine/runtime gauges, provider HTTP tracing/metrics.